Charleston Battery – Charleston, South Carolina

 However, the centerpiece of the Battery is White Point Garden, which received its name from the huge piles of bleached oyster shells that originally covered the ground.

-White Point Garden has large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
-The Williams Music Pavilion, a 1907 gazebo-like bandstand, sits in the middle of the park and still hosts concerts as well as weddings and day trippers.
+White Point Garden boats large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
+The Williams Music Pavilion, a 1907 gazebo-like bandstand, sits in the middle of the park and still hosts concerts as well as weddings and picnics.

 Charleston Battery Info